-Zendesk expands AI capabilities for service teams: What it means for you
+Zendesk expands AI capabilities for service teams: What you need to know in 2026

 Kenneth Pangan